reallyyy/reallyy.github.io/_posts/2023-5-14-Afternoon.md

 Q pulled out her phone and showed me her screen.
 “Hey have you seen this scene”
 ![An image]({{ site.baseurl }}/images/343421300_1168254530511912_4747692386438143376_n.jpg)
 “Yeah I guess, seems familiar, I am not sure I have heard it or not.
 Lately, sometimes I have seen things in movies happening in my life.
 I am not sure if it’s a good thing or not though.
-You know where this scene comes from”
+Do you know where this scene comes from>”
 “The perks of being a wallflower, there's even a separate novel or something.
 If you were the main character, what would be your answer?”
 Q seemed to be thinking of something.
 It is at moments like these, that I am not sure what’s on her mind the most.
 “I am not too sure.I guess I would say: ‘maybe we ain't that special after all’” “When was the last time you were emotionally connected to someone?”